Absolute Sustainability: Skyridge Squamish Largest Built Green® Certified Multi-Family Development in Squamish

 Careful planning and deliberation went into the development plan to ensure the creation of an inclusive, environmentally responsible neighbourhood, with dedicated park space and access to amenities.

 To encourage the development of an inclusive community, a broad mix of housing types is in the plan, intended to attract a range of residents and address the various housing needs of the community.
-The mix of single family homes, duplexes, townhouses and condominiums will be certified through Built Green Canada—a national organization that sustainably-minded residential builders work with.
+The mix of single family homes like Squamish duplex for sale, Squamish townhouses and Squamish condos will be certified through Built Green Canada—a national organization that sustainably-minded residential builders work with.

 The Skyridge Squamish project is the largest ever BUILT GREEN® certified multi-family development in Squamish.